KevJord76/portfolio-project-3/README.md

 - I entered invalid characters when choosing a category, I received the expected error message
 - I entered invalid characters when entering a name character, I received the expected error message
 - I entered the same character twice when entering a name character, I received the expected error message
-- I entered more than 1 character when entering a name character, I received the expected error message
+- I entered more than one character when entering a name character, I received the expected error message
 - I tested that my application works in different browsers: Microsoft Edge, Google Chrome and Mozilla Firefox

 <!--- Microsoft Edge, Google Chrome and Mozilla Firefox images -->